HIPAA Risk Analysis Tip – FTC Exerting Data Security Authority | LabMD Case

 I spoke to Mr. Daugherty on Saturday, February 1st about the FTC actions and his plans.
-He recently wrote a book entitled “The Devil Inside the Beltway”.
-The book tells the story of LabMD’s journey through the FTC process and exposes a systematic and alarming investigation by one of the US Government’s most important agencies.
-Mr. Daugherty has indicated that, at least in the short term, he plans to speak out publicly on his ordeal and write additional books that are aimed at helping other small business from experiencing what LabMD experienced.
+He recently wrote a book, “The Devil Inside the Beltway”, telling the story of LabMD’s journey through the FTC process.
+The book exposes a systematic and alarming investigation by one of the US Government’s most important agencies.
+Mr. Daugherty indicated he plans to speak out publicly on his ordeal and write additional books to help other small business avoid LabMD’s experience.

-The original complaint alleged that LabMD billing information for over 9,000 consumers was found on a peer-to-peer (P2P) file-sharing network and then, in 2012, LabMD documents containing sensitive personal information of at least 500 consumers were found in the hands of identity thieves.
+The original complaint alleged LabMD billing information for over 9,000 consumers was found on a peer-to-peer (P2P) file-sharing network and then, in 2012, LabMD documents containing sensitive personal information of more than 500 consumers were found in the hands of identity thieves.

-The case is part of an ongoing effort by the Commission to ensure that companies take reasonable and appropriate measures to protect consumers’ personal data.
-Many argue, including LabMD, that the FTC is overstepping its bounds and becoming hyper-vigilant in the absence of specific rules and regulations around data security.
-I asked Mr. Daugherty to comment and he provided the following statement:
+The case is part of an ongoing effort by the Commission to ensure companies take reasonable and appropriate measures to protect consumers’ personal data.
+Many argue — including LabMD –the FTC is overstepping its bounds and becoming hyper-vigilant in the absence of FTC regulations around data security.

-HIPAA Covered Entities and Business Associates need to consider all their sources of risks and liabilities as it relates to safeguarding all sensitive information whether it is Protected Health Information (PHI) or any other Personally Identifiable Information (PII).
-For example, in addition to the Department of Health and Human Services (DHHS) Office for Civil Rights (OCR) enforcement actions, it is important to ask these kinds of questions:
+HIPAA Covered Entities and Business Associates need to consider all sources of risk and liability related to safeguarding sensitive information whether it is Protected Health Information (PHI) or any other Personally Identifiable Information (PII).
+Any such information stored, maintained or transferred is at risk.
+To identify potential liabilities and put an effective risk management plan in place it is important to ask the following kinds of questions:

-- Do you have compliance obligations that overlap with HIPAA Privacy, Security and Breach Notification Rules such as Meaningful Use Attestation?
-CMS or Insurance Exchange privacy requirements?
+- Do you have compliance obligations which overlap with HIPAA Privacy, Security and Breach Notification Rules such as Meaningful Use Attestation, or CMS or Insurance Exchange privacy requirements?

 - Are you subject to a whistleblower filing a complaint under the False Claim Act?

-- Have you completed pre-emption analyses for all states / jurisdiction in which you operate?
+- Have you completed pre-emption analyses for all states / jurisdictions in which you operate?